 Another advantage of a pull-based system is that it lends itself to aggressive batching of data sent to the consumer.
 A push-based system must choose to either send a request immediately or accumulate more data and then send it later without knowledge of whether the downstream consumer will be able to immediately process it.
 If tuned for low latency, this will result in sending a single message at a time only for the transfer to end up being buffered anyway, which is wasteful.
 A pull-based design fixes this as the consumer always pulls all available messages after its current position in the log (or up to some configurable max size).
 So one gets optimal batching without introducing unnecessary latency.

 You could imagine other possible designs which would be only pull, end-to-end.
 The producer would locally write to a local log, and brokers would pull from that with consumers pulling from them.
 A similar type of “store-and-forward” producer is often proposed.
-This is intriguing but we felt not very suitable for our target use cases which have thousands of producers.
+This is intriguing but the Kafka team felt not very suitable for our target use cases which have thousands of producers.
 Our experience running persistent data systems at scale led us to feel that involving thousands of disks in the system across many applications would not actually make things more reliable and would be a nightmare to operate.
-And in practice we have found that we can run a pipeline with strong SLAs at large scale without a need for producer persistence.
+And in practice the Kafka designers discovered that they can run a pipeline with strong SLAs at large scale without a need for producer persistence.

 Keeping track of what has been consumed is, surprisingly, one of the key performance points of a messaging system.